aggarwalpiush/Copy-Disabled-pdf-German-English-Translator/README.md

 #This respository include python files that are designed to translate (German-English) copy disabled pdf files.
-(Word in Progress)
+(Work in Progress)